Michael-Brodsky/PG/README.md

 ## Usage:

 Every project using Pg must include the <pg.h> header and this should be done from the Arduino IDE: Sketch->Include Library->Pg.
 Additional #include files can be placed below that.
-Including files from subdirectories (those not in Pg/src) must be qualified:
+Including files from subfolders (those not in Pg/src) must be qualified:

 <p> #include &ltlib/imath.h&gt, or <br>
 #include &ltinterfaces/icommand.h&gt </p>